Save time and money with Loans Canada

 As such, you must fully pay off your primary mortgage before your secondary one can be placed in first position.
 Until then, it’s important to budget for the fact that you may end up with a higher interest rate, due to the increased risk a lender would be taking by approving a home buyer with two mortgages on their property.

-Your rate might be even higher if you apply with an outside lender because, if you ever go into mortgage default and are subject to any debt collection penalties, they would be second in line to receive compensation.
-Whether you apply with your primary or secondary lender, it’s essential to budget properly for all the different costs involved, particularly when you have two sets of mortgage payments on your hands.
+Your rate might be even higher if you apply with an outside lender in Burnaby because, if you ever go into mortgage default and are subject to any debt collection penalties, they would be second in line to receive compensation.
+Whether you apply with your primary or secondary lender in Burnaby, it’s essential to budget properly for all the different costs involved, particularly when you have two sets of mortgage payments on your hands.